eurotsunamirisk/trmtk/computeFrag/README.md

 - **do_modelClassSelection:** If 0, do not perform model class selection; if 1, do model class selection.

 ## Outputs
+The output data is available at _.csv_ or _.xlsx_ format, including:

 - **flow depth [m]:** The tsunami fragility curve employs the tsunami flow depth in meters as the measure of intensity.
 - **mean-1sigma fragility:** The expected value of the fragility over the vector of fragility parameters for a given intensity minus 1 standard deviation (the lower confidence interval of the fragility).